Sydney-Informatics-Hub/hello-nextflow/docs/session1/01_helloworld.md

 !!!question "Exercise"

-    Use the `echo` command to print the string `"Hello World!"` to the terminal.
+    Use the `echo` command to print the string `'Hello World!'` to the terminal.

     ???
 Solution

         ```bash
-        echo "Hello World!"
+        echo 'Hello World!'
         ```

 ## Redirect outputs